Yoast/wordpress-seo/readme.txt

 	* New filter `wpseo_replacements_filter_sep` which can be used to change the seperator character passed by the theme.
 	* When using the 'Reset default settings' button on a blog in a network while another blog has been chosen to be used as a basis for the settings for all new blogs, the reset will respect that setting and reset the blog to the settings from the chosen blog.
 	* For small networks ( < 100 sites ), the network page user interface has been improved, by offering drop-down lists of the blogs for blog selection fields.
 For larger networks, the interface remains the same.
+	* Added an action to allow adding content to the Post Type tab on the meta admin page.
+	* Removing the extra blog name added to the title by woo_title().
+	* More optimization improvements to snippet preview.
+	* Add filter to allow other plugins to interact with our metaboxes outside of the standard pages - props [Jrf](http://profiles.wordpress.org/jrf).
+	* Replace variables through an AJAX call, which makes them work in the post editor too and allows for more variables to be replaced in the title.

 * Other enhancements
 	* Security improvement: As the .htaccess / robots.txt files are site-wide files, on a multi-site WP installation they will no longer be available for editing to individual site owners.
 For super-admins, the 'SEO -> Edit Files' admin page will now be accessible through the Network Admin.